OpenQuantumDesign/oqd-trical/readme.md

 ```

 ## Documentation
-Run the following command in root to open the documentation,
+Run the following commands in root to open the documentation,
 ```
+cd docs
-python ../docs/open.py
+python open.py
 ```

 ## Tutorial